We are happy to reschedule this event!

 Will someone be available to help unload my car if I have a heavy/awkward item?

 Yes!
-Volunteers from LiveGreen will be available to assist.
+This year attendees will not be allowed to exit their vehicles.
+Volunteers from LiveGreen will unload everything.
 Want to volunteer?
 Email LiveGreen@unmc.edu

 What happens if there is bad weather?